bhogend1/sic1/README.md

 replace tempjuly=. if random>.8 drop division heatdd cooldd random
 ```
 * Tempjan and tempjuly represent the average temperatures in January and July of 956 cities.
-Fill up the missing July temperatures with the July temperatures of other cities in the same administrative division that have similar January temperatures.
+Fill up the missing July temperatures with the July temperatures of other cities in the same region that have similar January temperatures.
 Do this in one command line.

 ## Working with time